Jen McIntyre – Ph.D. Assistant Professor, Aquatic Toxicology

-Ani Jayakaran – Ph.D., Associate Professor
+Ani Jayakaran – Ph.D., Professor, Washington State University

-The primary function of this position is to meet extension and outreach needs related to the use of low impact development (LID) or green stormwater infrastructure (GSI) practices in the State of Washington.
+The primary function of this position is to meet extension and outreach needs related to the use of low-impact development (LID) or green stormwater infrastructure (GSI) practices in the State of Washington.
 Extension and outreach efforts will be supported by a robust applied research program that will focus on the LID testing facilities at WSU Puyallup with the objective of generating critical information related to the design and maintenance of LID practices.
 Fact sheets, manuscripts, and graduate students will be supported through applied research grants.

 Ph.D., Ohio State University – Agricultural and Biological Engineering

 M.S., Ohio State University – Civil Engineering